iamb4uc/iamb4uc.xyz/content/donate.md

 ![](/img/donate.gif)

-Thanks for dropping by here are few ways you can help me fund this project and all the development of my free and open source software.
-You can either send me crypto via the following wallet addresses or send me using paypal.
+Here are a few ways you can help fund this project and the development of my free and open-source software.
+You can either send me crypto via the following wallet addresses or use PayPal to make a contribution.

 ```html
 Monero: